-Second, given the critical importance of follow-up, the fact that study • staff will make every effort (consistent with good sense and respect for the participant's privacy) to maintain contact during the trial should also be made clear.
+Second, given the critical importance of follow-up, the fact that study staff will make every effort (consistent with good sense and respect for the participant's privacy) to maintain contact during the trial should also be made clear.
 If the point is made early that we will try to maintain contact no matter what challenges are encountered, it should be easier to do, if required.
+In addition, making this point might stimulate some useful discussion during run-in.
 Potential participants should be told that their continuing participation is so important, that LIFE staff will do all they can to maintain contact, including calling, writing, and trying to reach an identified contact person.
 It is often helpful to discuss with potential participants the specific strategies they would most like you to enlist if contact dwindles at any time during the study.
 Enlisting the participant's involvement in deciding the types and extent of contact strategies to be used should retention become an issue (e.g., contact at work, contact spouse, and enlist PCP in reinforcing importance of study), all may be a powerful factor in the participant's response to and acceptance of these efforts should they be necessitated during the trial.